KOMTAR (Komplex Tun Abdul Razak)

 Queen Victoria Memorial Clock Tower is a sixty-foot high tower.
-Built-in the honour of Queen Victoria&rsquo's Diamond Jubilee in 1897, the clock tower was financed by Cheah Chen Eok, a local millionaire.
+Built in honour of Queen Victoria's Diamond Jubilee in 1897, the clock tower was financed by Cheah Chen Eok, a local millionaire.
 Each foot of the tower is dedicated to each year of Queen Victoria's reign.

 Address: Lebuh Light, George Town, 10450 George Town, Penang, Malaysia.

 Leong San Tong Khoo Kongsi

 Leong San Tong Khoo Kongsi is one of the famous tourist attractions of Penang.
 This beautiful place was built in 1906 by China's leading craftsmen.
 Consists of two buildings on opposite sides, one is an ancestral temple and the other serves as a venue for plays and operas.

 Address: 18, Cannon Square, George Town, 10450 George Town, Penang, Malaysia.